khakhalin/notes/keywords/tableau.md

 #tools #datavis

 Cool interactive visual tool for interactive dashboard creation.
+Proprietary.
 Several versions, including public (like googledocs, in a way), personal, professional.
-Server for local deployment, online for cloud subscription.
-Reader - for sharing data with people who don't have Tableau.
+Server for local deployment, online for cloud subscription (going cloud seems to be a trend).
+There's also a "reader" that can be used for sharing data with people who don't have Tableau installed.

 # Creating a visualization